MSmosesohara/GCG/README.md

 - **db_path**: Specifies the path to the SQLite database file.

 - **Pin Monitoring Designations**:
-Specify in pairs the BCM number you want to monitor and the friednly name you want to give it specrated by a colon e.g.:
+Specify in pairs the BCM number you want to monitor and the friendly name you want to give it seperated by a colon e.g.:

 18:MyPin